hdvianna/desklo/intructions/getting-started.md

 Then, you can clone the Desklo project repository to your computer.
 To clone the repository, use type in the following command `git clone https://github.com/hdvianna/desklo.git` in the prompt window (or terminal).
 This command will download the repository to your computer.
 The repository will be stored in selected folder of your terminal.

-Alternatively, you can download the repository browsing to https://github.com/hdvianna/desklo.git, then clicking on the button "Code", then clicking on "Download ZIP".
+Alternatively, you can download the repository by browsing to https://github.com/hdvianna/desklo.git, then clicking on the button "Code", then clicking on "Download ZIP".

 ## JDK